VISITING: Policy, Hours & Restrictions

 - All visitors must be 13 years of age or older (except for exceptions approved by the care team).

-- All visitors must follow requirements on masking, symptom screening and other precautions.
+- All visitors must follow any ongoing requirements on masking, symptom screening and other precautions.
 Failure to comply with this requirement could result in loss of visiting privileges.

-- For patients confirmed with COVID-19 or under investigation: one (1) visitor will be permitted with proper PPE and ability to maintain physical distance for up to thirty (30) minutes.
+- (UPDATED 2/1/24): For COVID-19 Positive/Person Under Investigation (PUI) one (1) visitor will be permitted with proper PPE and ability to maintain physical distance for 2 hours.
 Failure to comply could result in loss of visiting privileges.

 - No visitors are allowed for those who are immunocompromised, except for circumstances approved by the care team.

-- Visitors will be asked to stay in the patient room for the duration of their visit.
-The use of waiting rooms will be strongly discouraged.
-In the event a visitor is asked to leave while care is provided, they will be directed to a designated area for the unit.
+- Visitors must stay in the patient room for the duration of their visit.
+In the event a visitor is asked to leave while care is provided, they will be directed to a designated area in the unit.

 INPATIENTS UNITS